|

 ourselves.
 We make food into an addiction in the hope of smelling and

 tasting something that will make us feel good about ourselves.
-And we
+We

 strip sexuality of its reproductive responsibilities and make it into the